 During World War 1, the company returned to arms manufacture and greatly expanded its operations.
 At the peak of the war, the Group factories were employing approximately 20000 people.
 BSA produced rifles, Lewis guns, shells, motorcycles and other vehicles for the war effort.

-After the armstice, it was decided to put the Company’s three main activities under separate management, and so three new subsidiaries were formed, these were BSA Cycles, BSA Guns and BSA Tools.
+After the armistice, it was decided to put the Company’s three main activities under separate management, and so three new subsidiaries were formed, these were BSA Cycles, BSA Guns and BSA Tools.

 In 1931 the Lanchester Motor Company was acquired and production of their cars transferred to Daimler's Coventry works.